Rafael Devers Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 13th in the league.

-- The Angels have a 4.33 team ERA that ranks 18th across all MLB pitching staffs.
+- The Angels' 4.24 team ERA ranks 15th across all MLB pitching staffs.

-- Angels pitchers combine to surrender 52 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- Angels pitchers combine to surrender 52 total home runs at a rate of one per game (to rank 11th in baseball).

-- Canning gets the start for the Angels, his seventh of the season.
-He is 2-2 with a 6.14 ERA and 25 strikeouts in 29 1/3 innings pitched.
+- Anderson (1-0 with a 5.27 ERA and 27 strikeouts in 42 2/3 innings pitched) gets the start for the Angels, his ninth of the season.

-- The righty last appeared on Wednesday against the Baltimore Orioles, when he went 5 1/3 innings, allowing three earned runs while giving up nine hits.
+- In his last outing on Thursday against the Baltimore Orioles, the lefty went five innings, giving up three earned runs while surrendering six hits.

-- The 27-year-old has put up an ERA of 6.14, with 7.7 strikeouts per nine innings, in six games this season.
+- The 33-year-old has an ERA of 5.27, with 5.7 strikeouts per nine innings, in eight games this season.
 Opposing hitters have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.